-PART ONE: EQUITY AT FOOTHILL COLLEGE, TODAY & TOMORROW
+PART ONE

-INTRODUCTION 5
+EQUITY AT FOOTHILL COLLEGE, TODAY AND TOMORROW 3

-Equity Philosophy and Values 5
+Equity Philosophy and Values 3

-SCOPE OF EQUITY WORK 7
+SCOPE OF EQUITY WORK 4

 Why Center Race?
+5

-PROCESS OF PLAN CONSTRUCTION 10
+PROCESS OF PLAN CONSTRUCTION 8

-Historical Context
+Historical Context 8

-State Legislation and Equity Initiatives 10
+State Legislation and Equity Initiatives 9

-Scholarship on Race and Equity
+Scholarship on Race and Equity 11

 Implicit Bias 11

-Validation Theory and Stereotype Threat
+Validation Theory and Stereotype Threat 12

-Critical Race Theory 11
+Critical Race Theory 12

-Campus Feedback 12
+Campus Feedback 13

-A SYSTEMIC CHANGE FRAMEWORK FOR RACIAL EQUITY 14
+A SYSTEMIC CHANGE FRAMEWORK FOR RACIAL EQUITY 16

-Dimensions of Change 14
+Dimensions of Change 18

-Areas of Impact 15
+Areas of Impact 19

-A Tool for Facilitating Discussion and Processing Change 16
+A Tool for Facilitating Discussion and Processing Change 20

-ACCOUNTABILITY STATEMENT 17
+ACCOUNTABILTY STATEMENT 21

-PART TWO: ISSUES & GOALS
+PART TWO

-INTRODUCTION 20
+INTRODUCTION

-CONNECTION 21
+CONNECTION 24

 Issue 1.
-The onboarding process disproportionately impacts African American students 22
+The onboarding process disproportionately impacts African American students 25

 Issue 2.
-There are large numbers of students of color who are not accessing, are ineligible for, or fall out of eligibility for available financial aid programming 23
+There are large numbers of students of color who are not accessing, are ineligible or fall out of eligibility for available financial aid programming

 Issue 3.
-More recent focused outreach with a specific intent to increase access and enrollment of Latinx and African American students doesn't readily connect back to a larger strategy to 24
+More recent focused outreach with a specific intent to increase access and enroll of Latinx and African American students doesn't readily connect back to a larger strategy to support and retain these populations r

-support and retain these populations , 24
+ENTRY

-ENTRY 25 Issue 4.
-The current lack of coordinated infrastructure for basic needs services at the college (psychologic services, food pantry, transportation, homeless referrals) can make it prohibitive for students of color to access services.
-Issue 5.
-Lack of a sense of belonging, safety, and space allocation for students of color 27 PROGRESS 29 Issue 6.
-Many programs perpetuate structural racism by failing to educate students in the history and ongoing racism implicit and explicit in their disciplines 30 Issue 7.
-Insufficient culturally responsive, relevant and sustaining pedagogy and other asset-based approaches in teaching and serving our students of color 32 Issue 8.
-Microaggressions and unconscious bias negatively affect experience and learning for students of color 33 Issue 9.
-Lack of a college-wide retention plan for students of color to progress through their academic career at Foothill 34 Issue 10.
-Lack, or underutilization of campus support resources (tutoring, career center, transfer center, etc.) 35 Issue 11.
-Students accessing our classes and services online are not receiving comparable spaces, resources, and services as students who access them on campus.
-36 COMPLETION 38 Issue 12: Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts 39 Issue 13: Across the California Community College system, all students are not succeeding in comparable rates at reaching their educational goals 40 GLOSSARY 41 ENDNOTES 42
+Issue 4.
+Lack of coordinated infrastructure for basic needs servcies at the college (psychological services, food pantry, transportation, homeless referrals) can make it prohibitive for students of color to access services 33 Issue 5.
+Lack of a sense of belonging, safety, and space allocation for students of color 35 PROGRESS 38 Issue 6.
+Many disciplines perpetuate the myth that they are objective and race-neutral 38 Issue 7.
+Microaggressions and unconscious bias negatively affect experience and learning for students of color.
+Issue 8.
+Lack of a college-wide retention plan for students of color to progress through their academic career at Foothill 42 Issue 9.
+Lack, or underutilization of campus support resources (tutoring, career center, transference, etc.) Issue 10.
+Insufficient culturally responsive, relevant and sustaining pedagogy and other asset-based approaches in teaching and serving our students of color Issue 11.
+Online education and the provision of comparable spaces, resources and services4 48 COMPLETION 53 Issue 12: Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts 53 Issue 13: Making sure students from all backgrounds succeed in reaching their goals and improving their families and communities, eliminating equity gaps 54